AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 3. Format the retrieved response into the prometheus metrics and emit.

 ### State
 Please be aware that the application is not stateless.
 It has to store some characteristics (e.g.: timestamp, execution count) of the previous fetch avoiding unwanted multiple consideration of items.
-As a consequence you can not scale up the collector anyway.
+As a consequence you can not scale up the instance anyway.
+Additionally you have to avoid setting up any calls at the metrics endpoint except those comming from prometheus job.

-At the end, metrics are  exposed in prometheus compatible format by a Rest Endpoint.
 ## Repository structure

 ## Testing